Meet the LawmenIntroduce yourself to the real security & consulting professionals: the owners and operators of LawMan Security & Consulting.

 Officer Michael Lehmkuhler

-Michael Lehmkuhler has been a police officer for 23 years, 17 years with his current department.
+Michael Lehmkuhler has been a police officer since 1994.
 Since joining his current department in 2000, Michael has been involved with training fellow officers in many areas.
 He is an Indiana Law Enforcement Academy certified instructor in Emergency Vehicle Operations and Firearms.
 In 2006, Officer Lehmkuhler became and is a current member of his department’s full time SWAT team.
 Officer Lehmkuhler also became an ILEA firearms Instructor and completed ILEA Sniper/Observer Course both in 2007.
 He instructed recruits at the academy as well as officers on the road.
 Lehmkuhler has been heavily involved as a core instructor at the police academy for his department and instructed at the district level for regular firearms training along with an extensive transition period when his department switched to a new gun manufacturer.
 Officer Lehmkuhler is a Glock Armorer and has been to numerous high level courses in building clearing and weapons manipulations with both handgun and rifle.
 Their SWAT section also conducts active shooter training for all members of the department.
 Officer Lehmkuhler completed SIG Rifle School in 2013 and recently completed training at Norse Tactical in CQB techniques in 2016.